3geek14/Realms/Omnibus.md

 the killing blow was inflicted.
 Impaling stops regeneration; the count resets when the weapon is removed.
 Regenerating from death heals all healable wounds on the body.
 If examined by another person, wounds can be seen to be regenerating.
-Regeneration that brings a character back from death or soul loss takes 120 seconds.
+Regeneration that brings a character back from death or [soul loss]{.new}
+takes 120 seconds.
 If you are [diseased](#disease), it takes twice as long to regenerate.
 You may only be under the effects of one basic regeneration and one advanced regeneration at a time.
 If more than one source is causing you to regenerate, you may choose which of those spells is causing you to regenerate.
 A regeneration will only work on someone who is soulless if the spell directly states that it can.

 ### Basic Regeneration ### {#basic-regeneration}